KartoffelChipss/LifeStealZ/README.md

         - "NETHERITE_BLOCK"
         - "AMETHYST_SHARD"

+  # You can add as many custom items as you want

 #You can modify all messages here
 messages:
   prefix: "&8[&cLifeStealZ&8]"
   newVersionAvailable: "&7A new version of LifeStealZ is available!\n&c<click:OPEN_URL:https://modrinth.com/plugin/lifestealz/versions>https://modrinth.com/plugin/lifestealz/versions</click>"
   usageError: "&cUsage: %usage%"
+  noPermsError: "<red>You do not have permission to execute this command!"
   playerNotFound: "&cPlayer not found!"
   worldNotWhitelisted: "&cThis world is not whitelisted for LifeStealZ!"
   specifyPlayerOrBePlayer: "&cYou need to either specify a player or be a player yourself!"